julelang/manual/src/std/jule-sema.md

 Reports whether kind is variadicable.

 `fn Prim(self): &Prim`\
-Returns primitive type if kind is primitive type, nil reference if not.
+Returns primitive type if kind is primitive type, nil if not.

 `fn Chan(mut self): &Chan`\
 Returns channel type if actual kind is channel, nil if not.

 `fn Sptr(self): &Sptr`\
-Returns reference type if kind is smart pointer, nil reference if not.
+Returns reference type if kind is smart pointer, nil if not.

 `fn Ptr(self): &Ptr`\
-Returns pointer type if kind is pointer, nil reference if not.
+Returns pointer type if kind is pointer, nil if not.

 `fn Enum(self): &Enum`\
-Returns enum type if kind is enum, nil reference if not.
+Returns enum type if kind is enum, nil if not.

 `fn TypeEnum(self): &TypeEnum`\
-Returns type enum if kind is type enum, nil reference if not.
+Returns type enum if kind is type enum, nil if not.

 `fn Array(self): &Array`\
-Returns array type if kind is array, nil reference if not.
+Returns array type if kind is array, nil if not.

 `fn Slice(self): &Slice`\
-Returns slice type if kind is slice, nil reference if not.
+Returns slice type if kind is slice, nil if not.

 `fn Func(self): &FuncIns`\
-Returns function type if kind is function, nil reference if not.
+Returns function type if kind is function, nil if not.

 `fn Struct(self): &Struct`\
-Returns struct type if kind is structure, nil reference if not.
+Returns struct type if kind is structure, nil if not.

 `fn Trait(self): &Trait`\
-Returns trait type if kind is trait, nil reference if not.
+Returns trait type if kind is trait, nil if not.

 `fn Map(self): &Map`\
-Returns map type if kind is map, nil reference if not.
+Returns map type if kind is map, nil if not.

 `fn Tuple(self): &Tuple`\
-Returns tuple type if kind is tuple, nil reference if not.
+Returns tuple type if kind is tuple, nil if not.

 ---